NIHAAS2002/Charity-donation-website-/README.md

-# Charity-donation-website-
+# Charity-Jet--Donation-Website
-This is a charity donation website design.
+Charity Jet is a Donation Website with integrated payment gateway using Razorpay.